Vantaa: Climate

 The temperatures lower in autumn slower than they rise in spring.
 The average day temperature in November is +0.3 degrees and the one in December is -3.3 degrees.
 In autumn and early winter low pressure storm fronts move eastwards from the Atlantic Ocean passing over Vantaa.
 Vantaa's location in Fennoscandia warmed by the Gulf Stream near the coast of the Gulf of Finland makes Vantaa a clearly more temperate area than the average based on its latitude.
-For example the southern tip of Greenland is located south of Vantaa, as are the tundra areas of the Labrador Peninsula.
+For example, the southern tip of Greenland is located south of Vantaa, as are the tundra areas of the Labrador Peninsula.
 The period when Vantaa is normally covered in snow is typically from late December to early April, after which the snow rapidly melts away.

 Spring in Vantaa experiences significantly less rain than autumn.
 The average monthly rainfall in February through May is only about 30 to 40 millimetres.
 In summer the weather becomes rainier, and the average monthly rainfall in July through November is 60 to 80 millimetres.
 The rainfall varies greatly throughout the year: in the late months of the year there are monthly rainfalls of less than 20 millimetres, as well as over 200 millimetres.
 Respectively, the weather becomes drier in the early months of the year.
 The total average rainfall in Vantaa in a year is 682.9 millimetres.

 Demographics

-The city is bilingual, both Finnish and Swedish being official languages.
-A majority (78.7%) of the population are Finnish speakers while 2.4% speak Swedish as their first language.
-Vantaa's residents that speak a native language other than Finnish or Swedish stand at 18.9% of the population.
-Vantaa is home to a significant Estonian population.